ctwayen/DSC180A_Replication_Task-/README.md

     >>> python run.py --dataset arxiv --arxiv_size 0.01 --seed 10
 All the parameters about models run in cora could also work with arxiv

 #### Be careful with choosing the value of arxiv_size.
-The limitation of 4GB RAM is approximatly 0.05.
-Running models on the whole dataset (1) approximatly need >1tb.
+The limitation of  datahub is approximatly aournd 0.05 of the whole dataset.
+Running models on the whole dataset (1) approximatly need >1tb storage.

  ### reponsibility: